myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-06-02T17:19:31.459Z
+>
+> The U.S. stock market was quite HOT this week.
+The default fiasco was a temporary farce that instead underscored the strength of the U.S. economy

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-06-02T15:04:56.816Z
 >
 > ありがとうございます！🌞🤝